How QOTSA’s Rated R brought desert rock into the mainstream

 Clearly, QOTSA created something special, as Rated R was a commercial and critical hit.
 It rose to #16 on Billboard’s Top Heatseekers album chart, and its first single, The Lost Art Of Keeping A Secret (a perfect merger between radio-friendly invitingness and characteristic mystique), quickly became their biggest song.

-Two decades later, Rated R remains a captivatingly transitional statement that helped bring desert rock – with all of its multifaceted aesthetics and risqué exuberances – into the limelight.
+Over two decades later, Rated R remains a captivatingly transitional statement that helped bring desert rock – with all of its multifaceted aesthetics and risqué exuberances – into the limelight.
 It harkened back to Josh Homme’s musical history while paving the way for where QOTSA would go next, and it dared to prove that a rock band can sell a lot without selling out.